top of page

 2020-21, mesh photobanner installation series with wooden armature, 5’¾” x 3’½” x 3’½”

-Over the course of a year, I regularly documented the Schuylkill and Delaware Rivers at sites that were chosen both for their proximity along my daily walking routes and for their layered historical significance.
+Over the course of the pandemic, I regularly documented the Schuylkill and Delaware Rivers at sites that were chosen both for their proximity along my daily walking routes and for their layered human ecological significance.
 I erected temporary sculptural installations of selected photographs back at the riverfronts as a way to transpose image against site and to consider what landscape photography may become if it’s allowed to shift into an object.
-These image-objects are moments suspended and caught in the flow of seasons, floods, storms, change.
+These image-objects are moments suspended and caught in the flow of seasons, sickness, protest, change.

 bottom of page